 Are you trying to cut your monthly expenses?
 At first, this task can seem overwhelming, but it is possible for almost anyone to cut some expenses out of their budget.
 You just have to know where to look.

 Overspending in the U.S.

 The citizens of the U.S. are no strangers to overspending.
-As you can see by the chart below, the average person in the U.S. spends 95.7% of their yearly income, and saves only 4.3%.
-To put that into perspective, if your family earns $35,000 a year after taxes, you'll likely only save $1,500 after one entire year.
-That means you're only putting away $125 into your savings account each month!
+As you can see from the chart below, the average person in the U.S. spends 95.7% of their yearly income and saves only 4.3%.
+To put that into perspective, if your family earns $35,000 a year after taxes, you’ll likely only save $1,500 after one entire year.
+That means you’re only putting away $125 into your savings account each month!
 What if you have a major emergency like your car breaking down or your furnace taking its last breath during the winter months?
 Your savings account from one entire year will be totally depleted!

 There is absolutely no excuse to save such a small amount of our incomes.
 In years past, the United States used to save an average of well over 8%, sometimes even 12% or more!
 Believe it or not, there are some countries that still have excellent savings rates.
 Take a look at the top 5 countries below and their rates of saving.

 Now, this is where we belong!
 These countries have excellent savings rates and are therefore ready for anything life throws at them.
 So how can we begin to save high rates of our income once again?
 How can we raise our average savings rate from 4.3% to 8% or more once again?
 Speaking in terms of the individual, this is actually a fairly simple feat.

 How to Cut Your Monthly Expenses For Good

 If you are dead serious about cutting your monthly expenses, then we need to put the 80/20 rule into practice.
 In other words, we need to find out what items are causing your largest expenses and start making cuts there.

 For the majority of the population, their largest expenses can be found in three major areas: